Loading...

 • Due to volume of need in Salem County and limited program capacity, there may be a waiting list

-Open periods will be announced when a unit is expected to become available within 30 days.
-During an open period, a Screening and Referral form dated with the acceptance period is dispersed to the Salem County community of homelessness, emergency, and community service providers.
+During an open screening and referral period, a Screening and Referral form dated with the acceptance period is dispersed to the Salem County community of homelessness, emergency, and community service providers.
 This means any homeless individual or family seeking assistance from or enrolled with any provider will be informed of the opportunity to be screened.
+A poster is also hung at the Flying J Truck Stop.
+Local law enforcement and emergency response entities are specifically notified.
+McKinney Vento liaisons in each school district for students experiencing homelessness and daycare center contacts are notified.

 Persons may call IAC to be screened over the phone or may complete a Screening and Referral form themselves and submit through several ways detailed on the form.
 A case-worker, loved one, or any representative may also complete a Screening and Referral form and submit on a household’s behalf.
 All forms submitted during open periods will be reviewed and responded to.